TL;DR – How to Start Selling Online in China (2025)

 As a central player in the fast-evolving world of ecommerce in China, Douyin—the Chinese version of TikTok—has transformed from a pure short-video app into a dynamic social commerce platform.
 Since launching its e-commerce capabilities in 2018, Douyin has redefined how Chinese consumers discover and purchase products, initially by partnering with platforms like Taobao and JD.com.
 Today, users can complete purchases directly within Douyin, thanks to its fully integrated e-commerce ecosystem.

 In 2020, Douyin introduced native storefronts, allowing brands and retailers to establish online shops directly inside the app.
 This feature quickly gained traction among China’s younger, mobile-first consumers, who value speed, entertainment, and authenticity in their shopping experience.
+This evolution solidified Douyin social ecommerce as a seamless, content-driven ecosystem where consumers engage with and buy from brands in real time.

 Combining video, influencers, and native shopping features, Douyin is at the forefront of ecommerce in China.